 Tronox presently has two operating mines in the Murray Basin.
-Dredge mining has been in operation at the Ginkgo mine near Pooncarie since December 2005.
-Surface mining commenced at the nearby Snapper mine in 2010 with the second dredge commencing at Snapper in January 2011.
+Dredge mining has been in operation at the Ginkgo mine near Pooncarie since December 2005..
 The ore is initially concentrated at site and then trucked to Broken Hill for further processing.
-A new mine is being developed at Atlas.
-The approximate number of employees at these sites is 176.
+A new mine - Atlas - opened near Hatfield in 2022.
+The approximate number of employees at these sites and a project office at Mildura is 193.